Bylaws related to parks and pathways

 - Power on demand electric or gas bicycles are not allowed on pathways.

-Download the new Pathways & Bikeways App to access more information and a map of Calgary pathways and bikeways on the go.
+Visit the Calgary Pathways & Bikeways map to access more information while you are on the go.

 - It is law that all youth under 18, must wear a CSA, ATM or Snell-approved helmet.

 - Make sure your bike is equipped with at least one working brake and a bell, horn or other alerting device.